 The development of the Island County CEDS will run for approximately 18 months from April 2023 – September 2024 and requires final approval by resolution by the Island County Board of Commissioners.
 After adoption by resolution has occurred, the document will then be submitted to the EDA for their approval.

 A critical part of the CEDS process is stakeholder engagement.

-The first opportunity for public feedback and input a short SWOT (strengths, weaknesses, opportunities, and threats) survey to gauge the priorities and challenges related to economic development among businesses and the community in Island County.
+The first opportunity for public feedback and input was a SWOT (strengths, weaknesses, opportunities, and threats) survey to gauge the priorities and challenges related to economic development among businesses and the community in Island County.
 The survey was open May 1-October 23, 2023.

 This project is generously funded by: